codeoncesoftware/sample-spring-kafka-microservices/readme.md

-# IOEvent Version of Microservices with Spring Boot and Kafka Demo Project
+# Distributed Transactions in Microservices with IOEvent ;)

 ## Description
 This repository is used as the IOEvent Version of the example for the following articles: